MouseLand/suite2p/README.md

 # suite2p (Custom Fork)

 **This is a fork of the [official suite2p repository](https://github.com/MouseLand/suite2p).
-Maintained by [Your Name / Lab / Organization].**
+Maintained by Ahmed Jamali / Yaksi- Lab / Kavli Institute for Systems Neuroscience / Norwegian University of Science and Technology.**

-This fork contains modifications and/or extra code snippets for specialized use cases.
+This fork contains modifications and extra code snippets to handle the processing of SciScan raw files and other specialized use cases.
 It retains the [GPL v3 license](./LICENSE) from the original authors.

 > **For the official Suite2p code, issues, or documentation, please visit the